Setting up your community for mental health success

 • Support and engage with your group and encourage them to have healthy habits.

-• Share ideas with peers on how to support your community.
+• Share ideas about how to support your community.

-As you work to create a healthier ecosystem around your and your peers, consider what barriers may be faced.
-Are there opportunities to advocate to remove those systemic barriers?
+As you work to create a healthier ecosystem in your spaces, consider what barriers may be faced.
+Are there opportunities to advocate to remove those systemic barriers, by joining an advocacy organization or otherwise.

 Sharing and printing options: